torrinworx/Blend_My_NFTs/README.md

 - ``IF`` A single String in a list representing the Variant the rule is based off of.
 - ``THEN`` A list of Attributes or Variants that always appear IF the ``IF`` Variant is selected.
 - ``NOT`` A list of Attributes or Variants that never appear IF the ``IF`` Variant is selected.

-* Note: ``NOT`` is not currently stable, it's recommended to only use a Single variant per NOT rule to see consistant results.

 ## Example Logic.json File